Oneworld Global Business Services

 What are Qualifying Expenses?

-Qualifying Expenditure is the sum of all Research & Development (R&D) expenditure that incurred for the development, enhancement and the creation of a QA.
+Qualifying Expenditure is the sum of all Research & Development (R&D) expenditure that was incurred for the development, enhancement and the creation of a QA.
 This expenditure should be directly related to the QA.

 • Salary and wages